Getting Started with Fifth Grade Homeschool

 Reading and writing can really take the forefront in 5th grade because your student has likely become a proficient enough reader to handle a wide variety of book types.
-If you haven’t already, this is a great time to start a reading list for your student so that they can create some reading goals, and possibly tie in some writing projects with their book list as well.
-Your list should probably include some young reader classics, at least one biography, some popular fiction books, and some non-fiction reading as well.
+This is a great time to start a reading list for your student so that they can create some reading goals, and possibly tie in some writing projects with their book list as well.
 Fifth graders may enjoy keeping their own reading log, and signing up with reading incentive programs online or at their local library.

 A typical course of study for fifth grade homeschoolers includes language arts, math, social studies, science, and health and safety.
 In addition, many students homeschooling in 5th grade will incorporate some kind of physical fitness program and possibly other fine arts studies as well.

 Ten Tips for Homeschooling 5th Grade

 Homeschooling has so much to do with things other than teaching but here are our ten tips for getting started with homeschooling your fifth grader.

 - Your state’s department of education website can be an invaluable resource for what a typical course of study for your child’s grade level includes.
 This should only serve as a comparative tool, however, since ultimately, a homeschool student’s coursework is determined by the student and parent.
 Homeschooling has so much to do with things other than teaching but here are our ten tips for getting started with homeschooling your first grader.

 - While convenient a dedicated “homeschool room” isn’t for everyone.
 Dedicate a spot in your home to store the supplies or keep materials organized; all things related to learning can be done in any room and even outside!